SHARE

 TV-G

-In the 1850s, the U.S. Army experimented with using camels for desert transportation across the American Southwest.
-Secretary of War Jefferson Davis convinced Congress to allocate $30,000 for the project, importing 73 camels from North Africa, Greece, and Turkey.
-While the camels could carry 600 pounds and go days without water, they were unpopular with soldiers who found them smelly and disruptive to horses.
-The Civil War ended the experiment, with camels eventually auctioned off or released into the wild.
+In the 1850s, the U.S. Army conducted a fascinating experiment using camels for desert transportation across the American Southwest.
+Secretary of War Jefferson Davis convinced Congress to allocate $30,000 for importing 73 camels from North Africa, Greece, and Turkey, along with Middle Eastern handlers like Haji Ali.
+While the camels proved superior to horses and mules—carrying 600 pounds and going days without water—soldiers despised their smell and disruptive behavior.
+The Civil War ultimately ended this unique military experiment, with camels auctioned off or released into the wild.